Road trip from Sedona to Jerome, Arizona – charming towns, Indian pueblos, and cool venues (2023)

 Jerome on top of the hill

 The highlight of this road trip is the visit to the hilltop town of Jerome, a funky community with a large ratio or artists and art galleries in town that make this such a fun place to explore.
 While you wander up the hill and around the historic town, there are a variety of new wine tasting rooms all featuring wine vintners from around the state and operating tasting rooms in this tourist focused destination.
-While you walk through the quirky and impressive Victorian buildings, there are peek a boo views below to the scenic landscape.
+While you walk through the quirky and impressive Victorian buildings, there are peek a boo view below to the scenic landscape.
+Probably one of the most popular summer In Arizona destinations, Jerome is fun, artsy and worth visiting.

 Jerome bar scene and wine tasting rooms